-- 1. Identify operations the installation has scheduled to conduct and determine the maximum credible event (MCE) associated with each storage operation. - 2.
+- 1. Identify operations the installation has scheduled to conduct and determine the MCE associated with each storage operation. - 2.
 Consider the impact on the off-post community for each operation scheduled for the day and postpone those for which the risk is unacceptable under the conditions and circumstances at the time. - 3.
-Develop a work plan that identifies the operation that has the potential for the maximum credible event in off-post jurisdictions. - 4.
+Develop a work plan that identifies the operation that has the potential for the MCE in off-post jurisdictions. - 4.
 Send the work plan to off-post warning points before beginning daily operations.

-- Army Material Command Memorandum (April 30, 1997), Subject: Maximum Credible Events (MCE) for Daily Chemical Operations - DA PAM 385-61, Toxic Chemical Agent Safety Standards (November 1, 2008) - AR 525-27 Army Emergency Management Program (March 29, 2019) and DA PAM 525-27, Army Emergency Management Program (September 20, 2012) - CSEPP Program Guidebook (2019) - Installation CAIRA Plan and supporting agreements and procedures
+- Army Material Command Memorandum (April 30, 1997), Subject: Maximum Credible Events (MCE) for Daily Chemical Operations - DA PAM 385-61, Toxic Chemical Agent Safety Standards (November 1, 2008) - AR 525-27 Army Emergency Management Program (March 29, 2019) and DA PAM 525-27, Army Emergency Management Program (September 20, 2012) - CSEPP Program Guidebook (2019) - Installation CIMRA plans and supporting agreements and procedures